Wildboar-Software/x500-go/README.md

 ### MVP

 - [x] Investigate issue with ordering of elements in `struct`s.
-  - This bit me in `ListResultData_listInfo.name`.
-By being first in the `struct`, it was consuming `subordinates` if absent, then `subordinates` could not be found.
-I had to move it to the end of the `struct`.
 - [ ] Document how to publish new versions (It wasn't obvious to me)
 - [x] Teletex Handling
-- [ ] Separate NSAP library
 - [x] Do you handle `BOOLEAN DEFAULT TRUE` correctly?
 - [x] `DirectoryString(s str)`
 - [x] `FromDirectoryString(ds DirectoryString)`